1. Wollman Ice Rink

 Trails are diverse, with options for advanced and beginning skiers.
 The center hosts many events over the course of the winter season, including the famous Bretton Woods Nordic Marathon.

 Perhaps best of all, the center is located on-site of the gorgeous Mount Washington resort.
 Although the Nordic enter is open to non resort guests, it's worth staying at the resort if you have the funds to splurge on a beautiful mountain property.
-In 2020, Ski Magazine ranked the Nordic Center #1 for grooming and the resort #1 scenery in the East.
+In 2020, Ski Magazine ranked the Nordic Center #1 for grooming and the resort #1 for scenery in the East.

 6. Blue Cross RiverRink Winterfest